Currently Browsing:Infectious Diseases

 Can typhoid fever be prevented?

 Typhoid fever is very common in developing countries.
-Travelers to Africa, Latin America, and Asian countries except Japan are at highest risk.
+Travelers to Africa, Latin America, and Asian countries—except Japan—are at highest risk.
 A vaccine is available.
-It should be taken 1 to 2 weeks before traveling.
-But it can lose effectiveness after several years.
+The best time to get it is 2 weeks before traveling.
+Depending on the type of typhoid vaccine, it will lose effectiveness after 2 to 5 years.
 So you may need a booster shot.

 - Washing your face and hands.
 You can also use an alcohol-based gel to wash your hands.